Quantum critical fluctuations in an Fe-based superconductor: Introduction

-Characteristic for systems with a QCP is the presence of a quantum critical region at temperatures above a cross-over temperature $T^{*}(x) \sim |x-\xce|^{\nu z}$ (where $\nu$ and $z$ are the correlation length and dynamical critical exponents, respectively, and critical doping $\xce$).
-Since this broad region of the phase diagram manifests the behavior of the single quantum critical point at $x=x_c,\ T=0$, Frerot \etal \cite{Frerot:2019} dubbed this region a ``magnifying lens" for quantum criticality.
-In the experimental work presented here, we have traced the image produced by this lens by determining the crossover temperature $T^*$ separating the high temperature quantum critical behavior from the (effectively) classical behavior at low temperatures.
-This approach may prove effective in probing the dynamics of quantum criticality without the need to suppress superconductivity with high magnetic fields, as is typically necessary in studies involving transport.\\ Due to the tunability by doping and the purity of the crystals, we have opted to use as a testbed the compound \bfca, one of the most studied Fe-based superconductors. \bfca exhibits a rich phase diagram \cite{Chu:2009} with overlapping regions of magnetism, nematicity and superconductivity, and shows a strong enhancement of nematic fluctuations of $d_{x^2-y^2}$ symmetry (here using the 1-Fe unit cell) close to the nematic transition \cite{Gallais:2013, Gallais:2016, Kretzschmar:2016}.
-A plethora of experimental studies \cite{Gallais:2013,Gallais:2016,Chu:2012,Boehmer:2014,Kuo:2016,Palmstrom:2020} indicate the existence of a QCP underneath the superconducting dome in this material, and the Raman response within the superconducting phase bears an imprint of nematic quantum criticality \cite{Gallais:2016_PRL}.
+Due to the tunability by doping and the purity of the crystals, we have opted to use as a testbed the compound \bfca, one of the most studied Fe-based superconductors, to investigate this lens. \bfca exhibits a rich phase diagram \cite{Chu:2009} with overlapping regions of magnetism, nematicity and superconductivity, and shows a strong enhancement of nematic fluctuations having $d_{x^2-y^2}$ symmetry (here using the 1-Fe unit cell) close to the nematic transition \cite{Gallais:2013, Gallais:2016, Kretzschmar:2016}.
+A plethora of experimental studies \cite{Gallais:2013,Gallais:2016,Chu:2012,Boehmer:2014,Kuo:2016,Palmstrom:2022} indicate the existence of a QCP underneath the superconducting dome in this material, and the Raman response within the superconducting phase bears an imprint of nematic quantum criticality \cite{Gallais:2016_PRL}.
 Most recently, Worasaran \etal \cite{Worasaran:2021} provided striking evidence for nematic quantum criticality by observing power-law behavior of the nematic/structural transition temperature as a function of uniaxial strain.
 However, the influence of the QCP on the high temperature characteristics, for instance signatures of $\Omega/T$ scaling, remain elusive.
-In this work we provide a comprehensive investigation of the Raman response of \bfca for doping concentrations on both sides of optimal doping $\xce \sim 0.061$.
+In this Article we provide a comprehensive investigation of the Raman response of \bfca for doping concentrations on both sides of optimal doping $\xce \sim 0.061$.
 Specifically, we fill the gap close to \xc where $\Omega/T$ scaling is expected to be most pronounced and provide a solid experimental basis for an earlier proposal \cite{Lederer:2020}.
 We use electronic inelastic light (Raman) scattering which probes fluctuations of various degrees of freedom \cite{Aslamasov:1968,Caprara:2005} and has led to promising results particularly in Fe-based superconductors \cite{Gallais:2013,Thorsmolle:2016, Kretzschmar:2016}.